padrinobook/padrinobook/chapters/login_and_registration.md

 ```

-We won't test the methods under the private keyword, there is no customized business logic inside these methods.
+We won't test the methods under the private keyword, there is no customized business logic inside these methods and we
+are just using third party libraries which are tested.

 \begin{aside}